google_counter

 Costs depend on therapy and cancer stage.
 Dendritic cell therapy: €20,000-38,000; checkpoint inhibitors: €375,000-420,000; CAR T-cell therapy: €450,000-550,000 for the full course.

-Dendritic cell therapy shows the highest response rates, up to 85% 2-year survival and 90% response, especially when combined with other treatments to boost immune attack on tumors.
+Immunotherapy for liver cancer success rate made a breakthrough in overall survival: dendritic cell therapy shows up to 85% 2-year survival and 90% response, especially when combined with other treatments to boost the immune attack on tumors.

 Choose treatment abroad and you will for sure get the best results!